Is A Split Infinitive Still A Grammar Mistake In Writing?

 He immediately agreed to resign from the government.

-There is almost always a way to avoid using a split infinitive by re-writing a sentence.
+There are almost always ways to avoid splitting the infinitive by rewriting a sentence.
 Many times, this is the correct approach.

 But in some cases, there is no alternative.
 Arnold Zwicky makes this point that you can split infinitives.